finnmayhew/EastLansingMahjong/index.markdown

 ## Welcome!

 We’re a group of casual players of different types of mahjong.
-Currently we play Wright Patterson and riichi.
+Currently we play Wright Patterson and riichi, and will likely start playing American soon as well.

 We meet